Yandex Cloud

 4. Click Add new webhook.

-5. Specify the hook parameters:
+5. Configure the hook as follows:

 • URL: http://localhost:24080/default.